mscho527/mscho527.github.io/_pages/cv.md

 cv_pdf: resume+cv.pdf
 ---

 My education has been possible thanks to several generous funds and fellowships.
-I want to use the opportunity to express gratitude to a few listed below and hope that the continued support benefits more students in the future.
+A few of them are listed below to express gratitude and hope that their continued support toward education would benefit more students.

 - [MIT Presidential Fellowship](https://web.mit.edu/provost/presfellow/) (Ph.D. / First-year Stipend, Tuition, & Insurance)
 - [Kwanjeong Fellowship](http://ikef.or.kr/) (Ph.D. / Five years of partial support)